yogidevendra/docs/docs/beginner.md

 Application configuration values are specified in 2 files:
 `META_INF/properties.xml` and `src/site/conf/example.xml`.
-The former uses the in-memory database `HSQLDB` and is used by the unit test in JdbcInputAppTest; this test can be run, as described earlier, either in your IDE or using maven on the commentline.
+The former uses the in-memory database `HSQLDB` and is used by the unit test in JdbcInputAppTest; this test can be run, as described earlier, either in your IDE or using maven on the command line.
 The latter uses _MySql_ and is intended for use on a cluster.
 To run on a cluster you'll need a couple of preparatory steps: